TonyM1958/FoxESS-Cloud/README2.md

 + Logger: full or partial serial number
 + Inverter: full or partial serial number

-When an item is selected, the functions returns a dictionary containing item details.
-For an inverter, a list of variables that can be used with the device is also loaded and stored as raw_vars
+When an item is selected, the functions returns a dictionary containing item details and saves these to a global variable (f.site, f.logger, f.device respectively)

 Once an inverter is selected, you can make other calls to get information:

 ```
+f.get_generation()
 f.get_battery()
 f.get_settings()
 f.get_charge()